Siege of Vicksburg: Siege operations

-Federal troops began to dig in, constructing elaborate entrenchments which the soldiers of the time referred to as "ditches".
-These surrounded the city and moved steadily closer to the Confederate fortifications.
+When the Federal troops started to dig in, they built complicated defenses that soldiers at the time called "ditches."
+These went all the way around the city and got closer and closer to the Confederate defenses.
 With their backs against the Mississippi and Union gunboats firing from the river, Confederate soldiers and citizens alike were trapped.
 Pemberton was determined to hold his few miles of the Mississippi as long as possible, hoping for relief from Johnston or elsewhere.

 A new problem confronted the Confederates.
 The dead and wounded of Grant's army lay in the heat of Mississippi summer, the odor of the deceased men and horses fouling the air, the wounded crying for medical help and water.
 Grant first refused a request of truce, thinking it a show of weakness.
 Finally he relented, and the Confederates held their fire while the Union recovered the wounded and dead on May 25, soldiers from both sides mingling and trading as if no hostilities existed for the moment.

 After this truce, Grant's army began to fill the 12 mi ring around Vicksburg.
-It soon became clear that even 50,000 Union soldiers would not be able to effect a complete encirclement of the Confederate defenses.
+It soon became clear that even 50,000 Union soldiers could not effect a complete encirclement of the Confederate defenses.
 Pemberton's outlook on escape was pessimistic, but there were still roads leading south out of Vicksburg unguarded by Union troops.
 Grant sought help from Maj.
 Gen. Henry W. Halleck, the Union general-in-chief.
 Halleck quickly began to shift Union troops in the West to meet Grant's needs.
 The first of these reinforcements was a 5,000-man division from the Department of the Missouri under Maj.
 Gen. Francis J. Herron on June 11.
 Herron's troops, remnants of the Army of the Frontier, were attached to McPherson's corps and took up position on the far south.
 Next came a three division detachment from XVI Corps led by Brig.
 Gen. Cadwallader C. Washburn on June 12, assembled from troops at the nearby posts of Corinth, Memphis, and LaGrange.
 The final significant group of reinforcements to join was the 8,000-man strong IX Corps from the Department of the Ohio, led by Maj.
 Gen. John G. Parke, arriving on June 14.
 With the arrival of Parke, Grant had 77,000 men around Vicksburg.